OpenThaiGPT/continue-pretraining/scripts/dataset/README.md

-# Dataset processing
+# Dataset Processing
-Contains scripts to combine and sample datasets using the Hugging Face datasets library.
+Contains scripts to combine and sample datasets using the HuggingFace datasets library.
 The processes are designed to be run on a computing cluster using SLURM.

 ## Usage

 ### Combining Datasets
 The `combine_dataset.py` script combines two datasets by sampling a ratio of each dataset and concatenating them.